WilliamHJKL/mailbox-with-R/README.md

 # mailbox-with-R
-Analyzing email boxes with R
+Analyzing email boxes with R and Rstudio

 Simple R script that could extract data from a directory containing emails.
 For the moment this script reads the emails in the directory, parses Sender, Receivers, Subjects and Timestamps.
 It then creates a gexf files, allowing you to display a network in Gephi, for instance.

+IP parsing and analysis, with filtering of local adresses.

+Export to html.

-Tested on OSX.
+Tested on OSX an Ubuntu.

 # Example of generated graphs